Softbank's Vision Fund 2 stalls as key backers opt out

 “If Mubadala goes in, then it becomes difficult for PIF to say no. But the overall sense is that it’s not going to happen - both PIF and Mubadala won’t go in,” said one of the sources.

-SoftBank said last year it had secured Vision Fund 2 pledges from backers including Microsoft, Apple Inc, Hon Hai Precision Industry Co Ltd (Foxconn) and others, and suggested the second fund could be even bigger than the first.
+SoftBank said last year it had secured Vision Fund 2 pledges from backers including Microsoft (MSFT.O), Apple Inc (AAPL.O), Hon Hai Precision Industry Co Ltd (Foxconn) (2317.TW) and others, and suggested the second fund could be even bigger than the first.